cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ```
 $ git commit -m "[issue-number] Adds support for estimating Azure Anomoly Detector carbon emissions"
 ```
-*Please Note* We have configured the repository to run tests and linting with a pre-commit hook, enabled by Talisman.
+*Please Note* We have configured the repository to run secrets scanning (Talisman), dependency version check (Hawkeye), tests and linting with a pre-commit hook.
 It is recommended you ensure this pre-commit hook is properly set up in your local environment, and to only commit from the command line to ensure that it runs.

 ### Rebase
 Once you have committed your changes, it is a good idea to use git rebase (not git merge) to synchronize your work with the main repository.